What happened to Lyle and Erik Menendez? True story behind Netflix's Monsters

 The trial became a US sensation when it started up in 1993, being broadcast by Court TV live every day.
 The brothers were tried for their crimes separately, but both admitted to killing their parents out of self-defence.

-What happened at the trials?
+What happened in the trials?

 The brothers stated that they had killed their parents in self-defence.